norberttech/aceeditor-bundle/README.md

 ### Ace editor

-Unles you do some configuration, this bundle expect Ace editor files to be in `web/vendor/ace`:
+Unless you do some configuration, this bundle expect Ace editor files to be in `web/vendor/ace`:

 ```sh
 cd your_project_root/web